The Cloud Insights Telegraf data collectors are powerful tools for gathering source-reported metrics from your data sources.

 For data that it might know but isn’t 100% certain, it keeps the source-determined name and assigns it to the "Guess" category.
 Guess metrics will appear with lower-case names, with individual words separated by an underscore (_), such as virtual_machine_io.
 "Guess" data cannot be used in filters or grouping.

 All metrics gathered by Telegraf data collectors can be used in dashboard widgets.
-In the case of "Guess" metrics, you are given a choice of how to display the values for each metric you include (As-Is, Sum, Delta, etc.).
+In Time-Series widgets (Line, Spline, Area, Stacked Area), you are given a choice of how you want to Transform the values: None, Sum, Delta, etc..
 These display options are explained below.

 Telegraf Data Display Options

-Cloud Insights provides different display options for Guess metrics collected using Telegraf.
-When adding these metrics to a widget, you are presented with a drop-down giving the data display choices:
+Cloud Insights provides different transform options for metrics collected using Telegraf.
+When adding these metrics to a widget, you are presented with a drop-down giving the transform choices:

 Data is displayed as is, with no manipulation.